 Roasted Garlic Asparagus with Lemon Sauce or Almond Green Beans are a great vegetable to add to any celebration dinner.
 A green salad is always a great side dish and this Greek Salad with Roasted Garlic Salad Dressing is always a crowd favorite.

-Add this delicious roast to your next holiday or celebration menu!
+Add this Easy Prime Rib roast to your next holiday or celebration menu!
 It is guaranteed to be tender, juicy and delicious!

 If you love this Recipe as much as I do, please leave a comment and a five star review, and be sure to help me share on Pinterest!